 Putting pine needles in honey will result in a delicious syrup for fighting cough and naturally boosting immunity!

-After this time, strain them and enjoy your pine needle honey in tea, coffee, or with bread andbutter.
+- Enjoy your pine needle honey in tea, coffee, or with bread and butter.

 Pine Needle Vinegar

 Repeat the same process as with pine needle honey, only using apple cider vinegar.

 You will get a yummy addition to your kitchen!
 Add it to salads or drink a spoonful in the morning – excellent way to boost your immunity and aid your digestion.

 Pine Needle Liquid Extract (Tincture) and How To Take